-Financial Analysis of Income Producing Properties
+Financial Analysis of Residential Income Properties

 Financial analysis begins with reviewing the Income Statement, Balance Sheet, and Rent Roll for the property, typically for the two most recent years.
-The current twelve month period is the best assessment of recent performance, which is the basis for the value of the property.
+The current twelve-month period is the best assessment of recent performance, which is the basis for the value of the property.

 Data from the Income Statement is both analyzed for what it may reveal about the operation of the property, and used with various ratios to analyze the financial viability, and therefore the market value, of the property.
 The capitalization rate (cap rate), also known as the income approach, is the most widely used method to estimate the current value of a multi-family residential income property.